 Varicose veins happen when the blood vessels that manage flow through the veins don’t work properly.
 Blood collects in the veins, causing them to become swollen and twisted.
-Varicose veins appear large and swollen, bulging and twisting along the surface of the skin.
+Varicose veins appear large and bulge if left untreated along the surface of the skin.
 They can be painful and lead to venous insufficiency.
-Left untreated, varicose veins can cause swelling, increased pain, skin discoloration, and ulcerations of the lower legs that may turn into slow healing wounds.
+If left untreated, varicose veins can cause swelling, increased pain, skin discoloration, and ulcerations of the lower legs that may turn into slow healing wounds.

 Risk factors for varicose veins include: